 Academic programs.
 This section first gives some general information concerning a program of study followed by the academic programs that Jackson State offers.
 Graduation policy requirements are listed next, followed by each program description.
 Each program includes curriculum requirements and a suggested semester by semester course guide.
-In alphabetical order, the college/university transfer majors are listed first, then the two-year professional and technical majors, the technical certificates of credit and finally the career advancement certificates.
+In alphabetical order, the college/university transfer majors are listed first, then the two-year professional and technical majors, and the technical certificates of credit are listed last.